Casa Limón Tucson

 A historic adobe with grey and rain water harvesting systems.

-This active rain harvesting system works in tandem with passive basins and grey water systems.
-Both of the grey water "circuits" [one for each unit] includes all applicable fixtures [everything except toilets and kitchen sinks] to water the landscape directly.
+this active rain harvesting system works in tandem with passive basins and grey water systems.
+Both of the grey water "circuits" [one for each unit] include all applicable fixtures [everything except toilets and kitchen sinks] to water the landscape directly.

-Because an additional water meter was added to separate the utilities of each unit, each account was eligible for the grey water system rebate, effectively doubling the rebate cap.
-The roof was considered one watershed so that remained one rebate.
+Utilizing The Tucson Residential Grey Water Rebate and Rainwater Harvesting Rebate, having separate water meters meant each unit / account was eligible for the grey water system rebate, effectively doubling the rebate cap.
+The roof was considered one watershed so remained one rebate.

-The stick frame addition that had been completed in the 1980s was one of the first things to be demolished to make way for the new ICF addition.
+The 1980s stick frame addition was one of the first things to be demolished to make way for the new ICF addition.
 Working with the existing adobe and ICF was a challenge.
 Channels were cut in the adobe for electrical and plumbing when necessary.
 These channels were filled with hand mixed mud plaster [often using the clay found in the utility trenches in the backyard] and cobb if necessary.
 This mud plaster was often then covered with hand mixed lime plaster.

 The old wood roof was stripped of asphalt and then furred out for restructuring.
-This sleeper roof created a cavity for utilities, especially mechanical duct work as well as an extremely unique back-lighting feature.
-The old roof then became the ceiling.
-A threshold in each of the living rooms was opened as much as possible.
-2' of butressing was left on either side of the openings.
-The span was supported by a massive 12 x 12 solid beam.
+This sleeper roof created a cavity for utilities, especially mechanical ducts, as well as an extremely unique back-lighting feature.
+The old 1x roof deck then became the ceiling.
+A cased opening in each of the living rooms was opened as much as possible with 2' of butressing left on either side.
+The remaining span is supported by a massive 12 x 12 solid beam.

-Every utility was rebuilt from the ground up so the property now has all historic character but with all the modern conveniences.
-Each of the units has its own separate utilities including water meters.
-Redoing the plumbing allowed for the opportunity to put in two separate grey water systems. [for more information on grey water and rainwater harvesting systems, see the previous section] So while the home is literally green [That is milk paint on the exterior] it is also green in the eco sense.
+Every utility was rebuilt from the ground up so the property maintains the historic character but with all the modern conveniences.
+Each of the units has separate utilities.
+Redoing the plumbing provided the opportunity to put in two separate grey water systems. [for more information on grey water and rainwater harvesting systems, see the previous section] So, while the home is literally green [That is milk paint on the exterior] it is also green in the eco sense.
 All windows were replaced with extremely efficient double panes.
 The historic portion of the home [also the part that is visible from the street] has wood windows while the addition has aluminum clad.
 The ICF has an extremely high R-Value and the adobe utilizes thermal mass and the thermal flywheel effect to keep heat out during the day and release it in the night when windows can be opened to flush it out or kept closed for heat if desired.

 This project was full of surprises.
 A couple examples would be finding a massive bee colony inside the existing walls.
 A pleasant surprise was finding historic plaster underneath existing drywall.
 The desire to keep this plaster visible put the project on a trajectory of balancing what should be "fixed" and what should be left more "raw".
 Ultimately the decision was made to keep as much of what makes the historical property unique exposed while introducing new, but thoughtful and respectful, architecture via a modern interpretation of vernacular practices.

-To see an extensive collection of construction photos in chronological order, click below
+To see an extensive collection of construction photos in chronological order, click above

 for more photos of the completed project a well as rental information.